OpenSourceEconomics/grmpy/docs/tutorial.rst

 The *TREATED* and *UNTREATED* paragraph are similar regarding their structure.
 Both contain the parameters that determine the expected wage dependent on the treatment status.
 There can be added as many covariates as wished, but the number has to be the same for both cases.

-*Note:* The first coefficient is interpreted as an intercept.

 =======     ======      ==================
 Key         Value       Interpretation
 =======     ======      ==================